hpiasg/asgresyn/README.md

 ### Installation ###

-Due to the operating system limitation of Balsa, ASGresyn is only available for UNIX-based systems.
+Due to the operating system limitation of Balsa, ASGresyn is only available for UNIX-based systems (on UNIX with 64-bit architecture, 32-bit support is required).
 Balsa may need the following additional packages:

 * The multiprecision arithmetic library libgmp3c2 (32bit version).
 For Debian-based Linux distributions [this](http://www.ubuntuupdates.org/package/core/precise/universe/base/libgmp3c2) version should work.
 * The Scheme interpreter Guile 1.x (2.x won't work).
 For Debian-based Linux distributions execute `sudo apt-get install guile-1.8`